-Emek Refaim is a well known street fairly close to the city centre easily accessible by public transport and a pleasant walk from the city centre hotels.
+Emek Refaim (literally means “Valley of Ghosts” or “Valley of Giants”) is the German Colony, a neighborhood in Jerusalem.
+It is a well known street fairly close to the city center and easily accessible by public transport and a pleasant walk from the city center hotels.

-For smaller children and some fresh air, there is a great little park one street in at the corner of Hidlesheimer & HaZefira.
-Emek Refaim is also home to the main public swimming pool located in town.· For more details please see·Swimming Pools
+For smaller children and some fresh air, there is a great little park one street in at the corner of Hidlesheimer and HaZefira.
+Emek Refaim is also home to the main public swimming pool located in town.
+For more details, please also see Swimming Pools.

 If you want to do some touring then wander round the streets and alleyways between Emek Refaim – Lloyd George, Wedgwood and friends.
 The German Templar cemetery is sometimes open on Friday morning and worth a quick visit.